jaysonlarose/certminder/readme.md

 * PKCS#12 (.p12, .pfx)
 * Cisco X.509 DER hex dump (ie, `show running-config` on a Cisco ASA)

-# cerminder config file format
+# certminder config file format

 Configuration files are in ConfigParser format.
 Each section describes a certificate to inspect, its action threshold, and what command to run if it fails the freshness test.